uva-cs/dsa2/syllabus.md

 **Textbook and Readings:** We will assign readings from the "CLRS" textbook:  Introduction to Algorithms, by Cormen, Leiserson, Rivest and Stein, 4th Edition.
 (3rd edition is OK, but is missing some new material.)
 The book is available for free for UVA users in an online format [through the UVA Library](https://ebookcentral-proquest-com.proxy1.library.virginia.edu/lib/UVA/detail.action?docID=6925615).
 There may be additional readings from online sources.

+### Computer-Based Testing Facility

+We hope to start using a Computer-Based Testing Facility (CBTF) this semester.
+We are aiming for quizzes 3 & 4.
+There will be significant changes to the testing procedure if this happens, and we will make sure everybody is informed about these changes:

+- You will have to take a practice test (worth no points) in the CBTF so that you know how the process works -- we don't want you getting stuck figuring out how to log in, etc., when you are in a timed test
+- The taking of tests in the CBTF is NOT during lecture -- instead, you will schedule a time that works with your schedule over a three day period
+  - This means that the date specified as the second quiz day may end up being a lecture period instead

+More details will follow as we near the use of the CBTF.

 ### Coding

 > "If you really want to understand something, the best way is to try and explain it to someone else.
 That forces you to sort it out in your own mind.
 And the more slow and dim-witted your pupil, the more you have to break things down into more and more simple ideas.
 And that's really the essence of programming.
 By the time you've sorted out a complicated idea into little steps that even a stupid machine can deal with, you've certainly learned something about it yourself."
 > \-Douglas Adams

 In this course, you are welcome to use Python or Java to complete your PAs.
 We will provide starter code for both languages.
-You can use other languages, but (1) we will not be providing starter code, and (2) you have to speak to us about it at least 2 days before you submit it so that we can configure the submission system to use that language.
+You can use other languages, but (1) we will not be providing starter code, and (2) you have to speak to us about it at least 3 days before you submit it so that we can configure the submission system to use that language.
 Please choose an IDE that you are comfortable working with (Eclipse, IntelliJ, PyCharm, VSCode, vim, etc).
 For each PA, you should thoroughly test your algorithms; we will provide some example test cases in the assignment descriptions, but you should devise your own tests to check edge and corner cases.

 You will be asked to submit your code to Gradescope.
 It is important to use a version of Python or Java that is compatible with our grading system.
 Therefore, we **strongly suggest** using either: